A Special Therapeutic Recovery Program for Pregnant and Parenting Women and Children

 - Alumnae activities

 Services are provided for pregnant and parenting women between the ages of 18 and 64, their children aged 0 to 5, and men, on a nondiscriminatory basis with an equal opportunity for those requesting admission regardless of ability to pay.
 We do not discriminate because of race, color, sex, sexual orientation, age, handicap, or national origins, providing eligibility requirements are met.

 Applicants meet with staff before being admitted.
-The admission of children is determined on an individual basis for each mother and for each child.
+The admission of children is determined on an individual basis for each mother, each father and for each child.

 Upon admission an assessment is made of the individual needs of each participant.
 The maximum length of stay is 180 days.
 The maximum length of stay will vary with the individual as she progresses through the phases of recovery.